by Laura Pokrzywa

 - On March 17, 2016, identical bills were introduced in the House and in the Senate (both titled: “Protecting Workplace Advancement and Opportunity Act”) which would nullify the new rule.
 Both bills are currently being reviewed by assigned committees.
 If passed, this effort will be subject to presidential veto.

 - Non-profit organizations will receive no special exceptions to the new rules.

-If you have questions as you prepare for the new rule please call us via our HR Helpline (855-873-0374) or email us at HRhelpline@eastcoastrm.com.
+If you are an employer with questions about the new rule please call us via our HR Helpline (855-873-0374) or email us at HRhelpline@eastcoastrm.com.
 We will be happy to help.

 Disclaimer: The information provided on this web site is for informational purposes only and not for the purpose of providing legal advice.
 Use of and access to this Web site do not create an attorney-client relationship between East Coast Risk Management or our employment law attorney and the user or browser.